The degree of a finite set of words: Monoids of relations

+The following extends Proposition 9.1.9 in \cite{BerstelPerrinReutenauer2009}.
+It uses the Green relation $\GD=\GL\GR=\GR\GL$.
+Two permutation groups $G$ over $Q$ and $G'$ over $Q'$ are called \emph{equivalent} if there exists a bijection $\alpha:Q \to Q'$ and an isomorphism $\psi: G \to G'$ such that for all $q \in Q$ and $g \in G$ we have $\alpha(q.g) = \alpha(q).\psi(g)$, where $q.g$ is the action of $g$ on $q$ (see Section 1.13 of \cite{BerstelPerrinReutenauer2009}).
+In a more standard terminology, two permutation groups are equivalent if and only if their group actions are isomorphic, though we use the terminology of \cite{BerstelPerrinReutenauer2009} to simplify the comparison with the results described there.

-The following replaces \cite[Proposition 9.1.9]{BerstelPerrinReutenauer2009}.
-It uses the Green relation $\GD=\GL\GR=\GR\GL$. \begin{proposition} Let $M$ be a monoid of relations on a finite set $Q$ and let $e,e'\in M$ be $\GD$-equivalent idempotents.
+\begin{proposition} Let $M$ be a monoid of relations on a finite set $Q$ and let $e,e'\in M$ be $\GD$-equivalent idempotents.
 Then the groups $G_e$ and $G_{e'}$ are equivalent permutation groups. \end{proposition} \begin{proof} Let $(a,a',b,b')$ be a passing system from $e$ to $e'$, that is such that